Agustin-Vidal-Holberton/holbertonschool-low_level_programming/hello_world/README.md

 3-name: will compile a C file and create a executable named cisfun 4-puts.c: is a program that shows on the screen a message followed by a new line 5-printf.c: will print on screen a massage
+6-size: prints the sizes of various types on the computer it is compiled and run on